Now Reading

 Avril Lavigne

-The story goes that Lavigne’s mother first realized her daughter’s vocals abilities when she overheard young Avril singing “Jesus Loves Me” in the back of the car.
+The story goes that Lavigne’s mother first realized her daughter’s vocal abilities when she overheard young Avril singing “Jesus Loves Me” in the back of the car.
 Sadly, no recordings of this rendition survive, but that led to more collaboration between Avril and her father, who played bass for their local church worship band.
 Soon, she started learning to play guitar too.
 Can we make it any more obvious?

 Justin Timberlake